lkmeta/KNN-search-algorithm/README.md

 **_Code Validation_**
-The sequential code for the KNN search algorithm we used has been validated succesfully from automated tester on e-learning.
-Furthermore, we can integrate the tester from e-learning in our code by using the functions in [test](https://github.com/lkmeta/KNN-search-algorithm/tree/main/test) subfolder.
+The sequential code for the KNN search algorithm we used has been validated succesfully from automated tester on e-learning.Furthermore, we can integrate the tester from e-learning in our code by using the functions in [test](https://github.com/lkmeta/KNN-search-algorithm/tree/main/test) subfolder.

 ---
 <a name="3"></a>